-North Dakota only
+North Dakota Only

-Homesite will consider the insured’s claims history in determining whether to decline, cancel, nonrenew, or surcharge a policy and claims you incur will be reported to an insurance support organization.
+We will consider the insured’s claims history in determining whether to decline, cancel, nonrenew, or surcharge a policy and claims you incur will be reported to an insurance support organization.

-New Mexico only
+New Mexico Only

 We may collect information from sources other than you or someone else named in your application.
 This information may include confidential abuse information; that is, confidential information regarding acts of domestic abuse; the work, home, school, or other address or telephone number of a victim of domestic abuse; an applicant’s or insured’s status as a victim of domestic abuse; or their status as a family member, employer or associate of a victim of domestic abuse or a person with whom an applicant is known to have a direct, close personal, family, or abuse-related counseling relationship.

-Homesite Group Incorporated and all other insurance companies are prohibited by law from using anyone’s confidential abuse status as a basis for denying coverage; refusing to issue, renew, or reissue a policy; canceling or otherwise terminating a policy; restricting or excluding policy coverage or benefits; or charging a higher premium for a policy.
+All insurance companies are prohibited by law from using anyone’s confidential abuse status as a basis for denying coverage; refusing to issue, renew, or reissue a policy; canceling or otherwise terminating a policy; restricting or excluding policy coverage or benefits; or charging a higher premium for a policy.

 A protected person has a right to request access to any confidential abuse information we have about them in our records or files.
 A protected person also has a right to request that we correct, amend, or delete any such information we have about them in our records or files.
-A notice detailing Homesite’s confidential abuse information practices is available on request.
+A notice detailing our confidential abuse information practices is available on request.

 We do not disclose, and do not wish to reserve the right to disclose, nonpublic personal information about customers or former customers to affiliates except as authorized under Sections 15, 16, and 17 of VT ADC 4-3-42.